What is a wellness examination?

 - Blood testing for heartworms and tick-borne diseases like Lyme

-From the beginning of November through January, we offer the Wellness Screening Package at a special price of $159 for junior wellness and $189 for senior wellness.
+We are currently offering Wellness Screening Packages at a special price of $139 for junior wellness and $165 for senior wellness.
 Be sure to take advantage of this great deal to help your pet age gracefully through every stage of life.

 In younger pets without noticeable health complaints, relatively simple testing may be adequate.
 In middle-aged, senior, or geriatric pets, more comprehensive testing is advisable.